Alcohol & Drugs

 - Bows and Crossbows must not be strung

 - Crossbows should be full size.
-If is designed to be held with one hand it is prohibited.
+If it is designed to be held with one hand it is legally prohibited.

 - Prop arrows and bolts tipped in foam, cardboard, fabric or other soft materials are permitted to be held as part of a costume.
 Projectiles tipped with metal, sharpened wood or any other hard material that can take an edge must be secured into a quiver or left at home

 - Hard prop weapons (including props made of metal, fibreglass, wood, and glass), is permitted at the discretion of event security.